 Parents should phone the school office before 9:30 a.m.
-(305-446-1738) whenever the child is absent.
+(305-446-1738) whenever the child is absent (excused or nonexcused).
 However, a WRITTEN EXCUSE FROM THE PARENT IS STILL REQUIRED when the child returns, in order for him/her to be admitted to the classroom.
 This note must include the date(s) of the absence, and must be signed by the parent or guardian.
 A child who has had a communicable disease must have a written release from the doctor.
-The school may report truancy to the Dept. of Children and Families when there is an extended absence without written explanation from the parent.
+The school may report truancy to the Archdiocese of Miami when there is an extended absence without written explanation from the parent.